August 05, 2013

-Leeuwenhof Estate dates back to the earliest days of European settlement in the Cape and is now officially reserved for use by the Premier of the Western Cape.
-Throughout the history of Leeuwenhof there have been tales of lights inexplicably switching on after they were switched off and an older woman is said to haunt the ground floor.
-The ghost of a young woman who died of heartbreak when her family disapproved of her lover is also known to spook residents.
+Presiding over the City Bowl, Leeuwenhof Estate dates back to the earliest days of European settlement in the Cape and is now the official residence of the Premier of the Western Cape.
+Throughout the history of Leeuwenhof there have been tales of lights inexplicably going on after they were switched off and an older woman is said to haunt the ground floor.
+It is told there is also a ghost of a young woman who died of heartbreak when her family disapproved of her lover.

-Jac Loopuyt House, also known as The Ghost House of Rondebosch, is a picturesque Edwardian residence, with the nickname "The Spook House".
-It was said to have been used in the 1970s by a strange cult and there are stories of doors being opened and closed inexplicably and a transparent elderly man wandering around.
+Jac Loopuyt House, also known as The Ghost House of Rondebosch, is a picturesque Edwardian residence nicknamed "The Spook House".
+It is rumoured that a strange cult resided there in the 1970’s and there are stories of doors being opened and closed inexplicably and a transparent elderly man wandering around.

-Rust-en-Vreugd is an ornate building dating back to the late 1700s.
-Now an art museum, it is not uncommon to hear visitor accounts of ghost sightings.
+An ornate building dating back to the late 1700s, Rust-en-Vreugd, is now an art museum where it is not uncommon to hear visitor accounts of ghost sightings.
 Some guests hear footsteps, some see a woman drifting between the downstairs rooms and others see a different woman staring down on them from an upstairs window.
-It has been reported that dogs often snarl at the painting of British Governer of the Cape, Lord Charles Somerset.
+It is reported that dogs often snarl at the painting of British Governor of the Cape, Lord Charles Somerset.

-Visitors to Tokai Manor House have reported seeing a re-enactment of a New Year's Eve spectacle from the early 1900s, when a young nobleman was dared to ride his horse around the living room.
-Due to the large amount of alcohol he had consumed before saddling up he was unable to control the animal and the horse galloped out the door and off the high veranda, fatally breaking the man's neck.
+Jittery witnesses at Tokai Manor House report seeing a re-enactment of a New Year's Eve spectacle from the early 1900’s when a young nobleman was dared to ride his horse around the living room.
+Due to a large amount of alcohol consumption and loud noises that spooked his horse he was unable to control the animal and the horse galloped out the door and toppled off the high veranda, killing both the horse and the nobleman.